Mouzayan/Project-2/README.md

 #### Post-MVP Goals -->

-The user will be required to "Sign Up" by submitting their email address to save their poem as well as to play more than one round.
+The user will be required to "Sign Up" by submitting their email address, in order to save their haiku, as well as to create additional compositions.

 <br>